William Shakespeare: Style

 Upon the sightless couriers of the air."

 However, Shakespeare soon began to adapt the traditional styles to his own purposes.
 The opening soliloquy of Richard III has its roots in the self-declaration of Vice in medieval drama.
 At the same time, Richard's vivid self-awareness looks forward to the soliloquies of Shakespeare's mature plays.
 No single play marks a change from the traditional to the freer style.
 Shakespeare combined the two throughout his career, with Romeo and Juliet perhaps the best example of the mixing of the styles.
 By the time of Romeo and Juliet, Richard II and A Midsummer Night's Dream in the mid-1590s, Shakespeare had begun to write a more natural poetry.
 He increasingly tuned his metaphors and images to the needs of the drama itself.

 Shakespeare's standard poetic form was blank verse, composed in iambic pentameter.
 In practice, this meant that his verse was usually unrhymed and consisted of ten syllables to a line, spoken with a stress on every second syllable.
-The blank verse of his early plays is quite different from that of his later ones.
-It is often beautiful, but its sentences tend to start, pause, and finish at the end of lines, with the risk of monotony.
+The blank verse of his early plays is quite different from that of his later ones; its sentences tend to start, pause, and finish at the end of lines, with the risk of monotony.
 Once Shakespeare mastered traditional blank verse, he began to interrupt and vary its flow.
 This technique releases the new power and flexibility of the poetry in plays such as Julius Caesar and Hamlet.
 Shakespeare uses it, for example, to convey the turmoil in Hamlet's mind: